oakes/play-cljs/README.md

 ; define a screen, where all the action takes place (def main-screen
   (reify p/Screen
-    ; all screen functions get a map called "state" that you can store anything inside of

     ; runs when the screen is first shown
     (on-show [this]
       ; start the state map with the x and y position of the text we want to display